sofyan-ahmad/data-engineer-take-home-test/README.md

   - column 4: sum of number of byte of (column 1 + column 2 + column 3)

 # Part IV (Optional)
-- Create a simple BI dashboard using dataset
+- Create a simple BI dashboard using the dataset

 ## Expectations
 As mentioned in the overview, we expect you to write unit tests.